EXHIBITION AT INTERACTION: NOW ON VIEW

 The exhibition is currently open by appointment only.

-If you would like to view the current exhibition or inquire about specific artwork(s) by a particular artist, please contact Arts for Global Development, Inc. at interaction[at]art4development.net to schedule a viewing or discuss purchasing options.
+If you would like to view the current exhibition or inquire about specific artwork(s) by a particular artist or discuss purchasing options, please contact Arts for Global Development, Inc. at interaction[at]art4development.net.

 Artworks are available for purchase.
 Your support not only uplifts the participating artists but also advances meaningful causes, including water sustainability, youth and women’s empowerment, and related arts-based educational initiatives.